-- Applicants can only apply for Sure Start Maternity Grant for their first child.
-No payments are made for subsequent children (with some exceptions for multiple births) whereas Pregnancy and Baby Payment is applicable for first children and subsequent children. - Sure Start Maternity Grant payments are £500 for the first child, whereas Pregnancy and Baby Payments are £754.65 for the first child, £377.35 for subsequent children and £377.35 for multiple births. - The Sure Start Maternity Grant application window is from 11 weeks before due date to 6 months after birth. - The Pregnancy and Baby Payment application window is from completing 24 weeks of pregnancy to 6 months after birth.
+Most applicants can only apply for Sure Start Maternity Grant for their first child.
+Sure Start Maternity Grant only provides support to subsequent children in limited circumstances.
+Whereas Pregnancy and Baby Payment is applicable for first children and subsequent children.

+Sure Start Maternity Grant payments are £500 for the first child, whereas Pregnancy and Baby Payments are £754.65 for the first child, £377.35 for subsequent children and £377.35 for multiple births.

+The Sure Start Maternity Grant application window is from 11 weeks before due date to 6 months after birth.

+The Pregnancy and Baby Payment application window is from completing 24 weeks of pregnancy to 6 months after birth.